 1. Get your head right

 I’m a big believer in getting your head right, and I’m not a fan of the airy-fairy “manifestation” stuff everyone seems to be spouting, though.
-While everything that you create is a result of your thoughts, it’s not that easy.
+While everything you create is a result of your thoughts, it’s not that easy.
 Sitting on your bed visualizing your Ferrari won’t magically make one appear.
 But it might get you thinking about things you can do to get that Ferrari.
-And sure, your first 9/10 attempts will probably fail, but eventually, you’ll get one right, and you’ll be closer to your Ferrari or whatever you’re after.
+And sure, your first 9/10 attempts will probably fail, but eventually, you’ll get one right and be closer to your Ferrari or whatever you’re after.

 Basically, without getting your head right, you’re in trouble.
 However, I don’t know of any magical pill that can get it right for you.
 It’s something that happens over time.
-For example, I didn’t actually believe this stuff was real, and it wasn’t until I got my first Empowerism cheque of $161 that my brain suddenly went, “Holy ****, this stuff is real.
+For example, I didn’t believe this stuff was real, and it wasn’t until I got my first Empowerism cheque of $161 that my brain suddenly went, “Holy ****, this stuff is real.
 Get your act together so we can make more money”.
 And that’s what I did.

-If you need a kickstart, though, something to overcome that initial inertia, focus on your goal, whatever that may be.
-Keep that in mind, and you’ll slowly work your way towards it.
-Don’t think that you’ll magically wake up with your goal, though; it doesn’t work like that.
-But thinking about your goal will cause you to feel desire, which should get you off your backside and doing stuff.
-This isn’t new; Napoleon Hill was talking about it a long time ago…
+I could write an entire book on this stuff (and probably will one day), but focus on the action stuff, and your mind will gradually change.
+Action is way more effective than meditation for this stuff.
+If you need a kickstart to overcome that initial inertia, focus on your goal, whatever that may be.
+Keep that in mind, and you’ll slowly work towards it.
+Don’t think you’ll magically wake up with your goal; it doesn’t work like that.
+But thinking about your plan will cause you to feel desire, which should get you off your backside and doing stuff.
+This isn’t new; Napoleon Hill was talking about it long ago…

 2. Get a real mentor and avoid the parrots

 And it would help if you only were looking for someone who has successfully done what you are trying to do.
-There are way too many people following “mentors” that really have no idea what they’re talking about (but more on parrots later).
+There are too many people following “mentors” who have no idea what they’re talking about (but more on parrots later).
 Suppose you want to make $5,000 a month selling info products.
 If you want to make $10,000 a month selling supplements, find someone who’s done that.
 And so on.

 3. Start developing your skills

 Unless you were born with internet marketing skills, you’ve got a lot of stuff to learn.
 Marketing, sales, business, management, and so on, and you’ll never stop learning this stuff.
 So start now.
-Get your head around PPC, figure out how SEO works.
+Get your head around PPC, and figure out how SEO works.
 And I’m not talking about the latest and greatest “PPC System.”
 I’m talking about how PPC works.
 If you can figure out how to use PPC, you can figure out how to use it for your specific business.
+While money-making systems are great when you’re a newbie, you’ll eventually have to create a solid asset, but more on this in a few points.
+Buy books, buy courses, and keep browsing forums.
+It doesn’t matter how you go about it, but you must keep learning stuff.

 4. Learn from your mistakes

-Sometimes it will feel like you’re going in circles (and if you’re not taking notice of the feedback, this could happen), but if you can ask yourself what went wrong and what you could’ve done to improve things, you’ll get closer.
+Sometimes, it will feel like you’re going in circles (and if you’re not taking notice of the feedback, this could happen), but if you can ask yourself what went wrong and what you could’ve done to improve things, you’ll get closer.
 This stuff takes work.
 Anyone who says otherwise is probably selling their “Million Dollars overnight” package.
-Ok, enough about this point; I think it’s pretty common sense.
+Ok, enough about this point; I think it’s common sense.

 5. do stuff